 Inspired by filmic imagery, theatre sets, and period interiors, Andersson‘s compositions are often dreamlike and expressive.
-While stylistic references include turn of-the-century Nordic figurative painting, folk art, and local or contemporary vernacular, her evocative use of pictorial space and her juxtapositions of thick paint and textured washes is uniquely her own.
-Her subject matter revolves around evocative, melancholic landscapes and nondescript, private interiors.
+While stylistic references include turn-of-the-century Nordic figurative painting, folk art, and local or contemporary vernacular, her evocative use of pictorial space and her juxtapositions of thick paint and textured washes are uniquely her own.
+Her subject matter revolves around melancholic landscapes and nondescript, private interiors.

 Andersson's works are included in prominent collections internationally, including the Dallas Museum of Art; Hammer Museum, Los Angeles; Museum of Contemporary Art, Los Angeles; The Museum of Modern Art, New York; Moderna Museet, Stockholm; Apoteket AB, Stockholm; Bonnier Dahlins Stiftelse, Stockholm; The Broad Art Foundation, California; City of Stockholm, Stockholm; Folkets Hus och Parker, Stockholm; Göteborgs Konstmuseum, Gothenburg; Kultur I Länet, Uppsala läns andsting, Uppsala; Malmö Konstmuseum, Malmö; Västerås Konstmuseum, Västerås and Satens Konstråd/National Public Art Council, Stockholm; Magasin III Museum and Foundation for Contemporary Art, Stockholm, Sweden; Centre Pompidou, Paris, France; Nasjonalmuseet, Oslo, Norway, among others.